Machairodontinae: Paleopathology

+Machairodus is another genus with a few fossil evidence to suggest gregariousness.
+A paleopathology paper on M. aphanistus found evidence specimens with broken mandibles, a third metacarpal displaying signs of osteosclerosis, and a calcaneus displaying evidence of either a tumour or osteomyelitis.
+The authors suggested because of the high levels of sexual dimorphism and the survival of the serious injuries, M. aphanistus formed some social group.
+Because it lived in woodlands instead of open environments, the authors believed Machairodus formed coalitions instead of prides.

-Machairodus is another genus with few fossil records to suggest a social nature, but canines on these species are broken more often than others and show signs of extensive healing afterward.
-A male Amphimachairodus giganteus from China housed by the Babiarz Institute of Paleontological Studies is an older individual with a broken canine, worn from usage after the break.
+Amphimachairodus hezhengensis also has pathological evidence to suggest gregariousness due to evidence of healed pathological forepaw.
+A. giganteus from China housed by the Babiarz Institute of Paleontological Studies is an older individual with a broken canine, worn from usage after the break.
 However, the individual died of a severe nasal infection, an injury that a social predator would have had a better chance of healing, so the skull can be interpreted in different ways.
-The adult canine teeth of juvenile Machairodus took an exceptionally long time to erupt and be used, so until then, it was completely dependent on the care of its parents.

-In another example of paleopathology supporting the social hypothesis, a large number of Smilodon fossils from the La Brea tar pits feature hunting injuries.
+In the case of Smilodon, a large number of individuals from the La Brea tar pits feature hunting injuries.
 In addition to injuries resulting from strain while hunting, the more severe injuries strongly suggest a social nature.
 Animals may have been crippled long after the injury healed, suffering swollen ankles, prominent limps, and limited mobility that persisted for years.
 One such case displays a subadult suffering a shattered pelvis that healed.
 The specimen would barely have been able to use the damaged limb and would have limped slowly, favoring the other three legs, completely unable to hunt on its own.
-If a solitary predator would have been able to survive such a severe injury, it would have been a very rare occasion.
-It is far more likely that such an animal would have been unable to move from a single spot on the ground for several months and might have only survived by being brought food or dragging itself towards kills made by relatives.
+A 2021 paper found a Smilodon specimen that suffered from hip dysplasia at a young age.
+Despite that, it survived to adulthood, which the authors argued wouldn't be possible without some social grouping, as it wouldn't have the ability hunt or defend its territory.
+In addition, evidence of individuals with dental injuries eating softer flesh than uninjured individuals and the long period of survival from these injuries suggest gregariousness in Smilodon.